List of Ice Age characters: Zeke

 Zeke is an overactive Smilodon and a member of Soto's pack.

+Zeke, along with the rest of the pack, attacked the human encampment but were fended off by the humans' dogs who fought alongside the humans against the pack sending them off.
+One of the pack members, Diego was expected to steal the baby, Roshan, from the humans but missed his chance when Roshan's mother, Nadia, escaped with her child through a waterfall.

+Bitter at Diego's failure the pack leader Soto orders Diego to retrieve Roshan and bring him to Half Peak where the others will be waiting.
+Later, Zeke and Oscar are sent down to find Diego as informants for Soto.
+Zeke tells Diego that Soto wants him to come with Roshan or not come at all.
+Upon learning that Diego is also bringing a mammoth, Manny, Zeke gets a bit over-excited about wanting to eat a mammoth.
+Back at Half Peak, Zeke obsesses about eating Manny, much to Lenny's discomfort.
+When Zeke sees Sid with Roshan (actually a decoy of snow), Diego tempts him to run after the sloth, against Soto's orders.
+Zeke attempts to hunt Roshan when he sees him with Sid, but he ends up trapped in a small crevice thanks to the latter.

 Oscar

 Oscar is a tall Smilodon and a member of Soto's pack.

+Oscar, along with the rest of the pack, attacked the human encampment but were fended off by the humans' dogs who fought alongside the humans against the pack sending them off.
+One of the pack members, Diego was expected to steal the baby, Roshan, from the humans but missed his chance when Roshan's mother, Nadia, escaped with her child through a waterfall.

 Lenny

 Lenny is a rotund Homotherium and a member of Soto's pack.

 Lenny, along with the rest of the pack, attacked the human encampment but were fended off by the humans' dogs who fought alongside the humans against the pack sending them off.
-One of the pack members Diego was expected to steal the baby Roshan from the humans but missed his chance when Roshan's mother Nadia escaped with her child through a waterfall.
+One of the pack members, Diego was expected to steal the baby, Roshan, from the humans but missed his chance when Roshan's mother, Nadia, escaped with her child through a waterfall.

 Bitter at Diego's failure the pack leader Soto orders Diego to retrieve Roshan and bring him to Half Peak where the others will be waiting.
-Soto was later informed by other pack members Zeke and Oscar that Diego will bring Roshan back along with a wooly Mammoth called Manny who has been caring for Roshan along with Sid the sloth.
+Lenny is seen at Half Peak, where he feels uncomfortable with Zeke's talking about eating Manny and tells him to stop.

 Unlike the rest of his pack who are all saber-toothed cats, Lenny is a scimitar-toothed cat as stated in the book Ice Age: The Essential Guide.

 Runar

 Runar was the chieftain of the human tribe shown in the first film.
-He was the father of Roshan and husband of Nadia, and cared greatly for his family, all the while leading them and the rest of the tribe as a nomadic group to travel from place to place.
+He was the father of Roshan and husband of Nadia and cared greatly for his family, all the while leading them and the rest of the tribe as a nomadic group to travel from place to place.